jdbedics/clu-msclin-thesis-handbook/01-checklist.Rmd

 ___

 Committee members are faculty or experts in the field that support the students work on the thesis.
 Students work with the program director to find the most appropriate committee members to support their research project.
+The committee is composed of a Chair and a Reader.
+Their roles are described below as is the process for finding and selecting committee members.

+___

+**Committee Chair**

+The chair must have *content knowledge* of the area under investigation for the project or thesis.
+For example, if the thesis is on schizophrenia then the chair must have extensive knowledge of schizophrenia.
+The chair must be a part-time or full-time faculty member at CLU.
+The chair must be chosen with the approval of the Program Director, Dr. Bedics.
+There can be exceptions to the above criteria with the approval of Dr. Bedics.

+**Committee Reader**

+The reader must have either content knowledge or *methodology knowledge* of the area under investigation for the project or thesis.
+For example, if the thesis is on schizophrenia and utilizes an experimental design the the reader can either have knowledge of schizophrenia **or** knowledge of the experimental methods proposed.
+The reader can be a part-time or full-time faculty member at CLU or a professional in the community with at least a Master’s degree that as the aforementioned expertise.
+The reader must be chosen with approval of program advisor and thesis Committee Chair.
+Exceptions to the above criteria can be made pending approval by Dr. Bedics.

+___

-Please see the **Thesis Committee** section of this handbook.
+Please see the **Thesis Committee** section of this handbook for information on how to acquire a committee.

 **Due**: June 30th, Summer after First Year